Why does VNIP exist?

-By sharing the comprehensive Clinical Transition Framework via collaboration with, and contributions from, our VNIP Alliance members
+By sharing the comprehensive Clinical Transition Framework via collaboration with, and contributions from members of the Alliance for Clinical Transition Support

 What does VNIP do?

-Create, analyze, validate, evolve and share tools and framework for teaching direct care providers within a nurturing, safe, and collaborative clinical environment.
+Create, analyze, validate, evolve and share both tools and framework for teaching direct care providers within a nurturing, safe, collaborative clinical environment.

 Limited Access - click to request password